jean/developer-hub/docs/feature-flags/troubleshoot-ff/harness-policy-engine.md

   - /docs/feature-flags/harness-policy-engine
 ---

-Harness Policy Engine uses [Open Policy Agency (OPA)](https://www.openpolicyagent.org/docs/latest/) to store policies that you can then enforce on your Feature Flags.
-You can use Harness Policy Engine with the following [Harness entities](../../platform/references/harness-entity-reference.md)on the Harness Platform:
+Harness Policy Engine uses [Open Policy Agent (OPA)](https://www.openpolicyagent.org/docs/latest/) to store policies that you can then enforce on your Feature Flags.
+You can use Harness Policy Engine with the following [Harness entities](../../platform/references/harness-entity-reference.md) on the Harness Platform:

 * Flag
 * Target